jamesthekee/jamesthekee.github.io/_posts/2024-04-06-epidemic-shader.md

 Over time each side diverges in terms of structure, with the left side having more noise and more thin maze structure whilst the right side has more smooth structure and larger corridors.

-The most interesting thing is that a vertical wall down the middle emerges on every run.
+The most interesting thing is that a vertical wall emerges down the middle.

 ## Conclusion